 The General Manager Finance and Administration, and the Accountant should attend the meeting in a non-voting capacity.

-At least once a year, the Committee shall meet with the External Auditors with no other Board Members or staff present.
+At least once a year, outside of the four finance, audit & risk committee meetings, the Committee shall meet with the External Auditors with no other Board Members or staff present.
 Similarly, at least once a year, the Committee should meet with the Accountant with no other ECB Board Members or staff present.

 The Board Secretary shall be the Secretary of the Finance & Audit Committee.

 The detailed agendas (together with the supporting documentation) must be circulated to all Board Members at least one week prior to each meeting.
 Detailed agendas must be circulated to all General Managers at least one week prior to the meetings.
 Finance, Audit & Risk Committee members must be fully prepared for Committee meetings in order to provide appropriate and constructive input on matters discussed.

+If the nominated Chairperson of the Committee is absent from a meeting, the members present must elect one of the members present to act as Chairperson.

 Minutes of the meetings of the Finance, Audit & Risk Committee must be completed within two weeks after the meetings and circulated to the Chairperson and members of the Finance, Audit & Risk Committee.
 The minutes must be formally approved by the Finance, Audit & Risk Committee at its next scheduled meeting.
+Once approved, minutes should be circulated to all other members of the Board.

 Authority